enkidevs/curriculum/data-analysis/data-analysis-core/data-analysis-using-spreadsheets/data-cleaning.md

 1. **Unpretty your spreadsheets**

-- Remove merged cells as these can’t be used in pivot tables and are not well supported by external tools
+- Remove merged cells as these can't be used in pivot tables and are not well supported by external tools
 - Remove multi-line headers
 - Remove titles, formatting, file version, date and authors (use the file history and versioning for that)